Jacobian Scopes: token-level causal attributions in LLMs: Appendix

-\textbf{Temperature Scope: translating Dante.} Accurate translation of literary text challenges a language model’s ability to reason coherently across many tokens.
-This makes translation ideal for probing whether Jacobian Scopes can faithfully reveal how meaning is analyzed across context.
-We prompt the LLM to perform translations by providing it with the following structure: \texttt{``name of original language'': [original text]. ``name of target language'':} \cref{fig:translating Dante} shows an example of LLaMA translating Dante's Inferno \cite{hollander2002inferno}.
+\textbf{Fisher Scope: word-level translation.} We prompt the LLM to perform translations by providing it with the following structure: \texttt{``name of original language'': [original text]. ``name of target language'':} \Cref{fig:fisher translations} shows a simpler example complementing \cref{fig:translating Dante}: here every predicted token is unambiguously attributed to its direct lexical counterpart in the source language, illustrating the word-level translation regime.

-As \cref{fig:translating Dante} (b) shows, due to grammatical differences, a phrase in Italian may have multiple equally valid translations.
-When faced with such ambiguity, the LLM's predicted next-word distribution becomes highly uncertain, with each one of the top-k tokens hinting at a different way to translate the original phrase.
-Therefore, we use Temperature Scope to visualize the part of the inputs that informed the entire predicted distribution, instead of just a certain word's logit.
-The attribution graphs reveal two non-exclusive strategies: (a) when the source text has precise word-level counterparts to the target language, the LLM opts for word-to-word translation, with each translated word exactly attributed to its counterpart, and (b) if word-to-word translation is not possible due to mismatching syntactical structures, the LLM works on the level of phrases or sentences, with each predicted position attending to multiple tokens in the source language.

 \textbf{Semantic Scope: Solving a crime mystery.} To further showcase the capability of Jacobian Scopes in analyzing LLM reasoning over extended contexts, we constructed a detective micro-mystery, excerpted below: